from 1.370,00€

 Iran 12 day tour – Info & Itinerary

-The “Blue Domes” traces the magnificent legacies of the Persian Empire which will not fail to inspire, old desert towns, ancient citadels, the snow capped mountains, vast deserts, oasis towns and spontaneous engagement with the locals that provide surprise at every point of our diverse itinerary.
+The “Blue Domes” traces the magnificent legacies of the Persian Empire which will not fail to inspire, old desert towns, ancient citadels, the snow capped Alborz mountains, vast deserts, oasis towns and spontaneous engagement with the locals that provide surprise at every point of our diverse itinerary.

 Our “Blue Domes” Iran 12 day tour starts in the capital city of Tehran, then we fly south to Kerman, the region of Kalouts and citadels.
 The trip continues to Shiraz, the homeland of the Persian Poetry, and to the ruined ancient city of Persepolis – an incredible example of Iran’s world heritage sites.

-Our trip returns to Tehran via Yazd and Isfahan; amazing cities famous for their Islamic architecture, ancient bridges, mosques, minarets, and Iranian Art and Handicrafts.
+Our trip returns to Tehran via Yazd and Isfahan; amazing cities famous for their Islamic architecture, ancient bridges, mosques, minarets, Iranian Art and Handicrafts.

 Duration: 12 Days